cran-task-views/WebTechnologies/WebTechnologies.md

   `r pkg("urltools")` can also handle URL encoding, decoding, parsing, and parameter extraction.
 - `r pkg("iptools")` can facilitate working with IPv4 addresses, including for use in geolocation.
   A similar package `r pkg("ipaddress")`, handles IPv4 and IPv6 addresses and networks.
-- `r github("dmpe/urlshorteneR")` offers URL expansion and analysis for Bit.ly, Goo.gl, and is.gd.
+- `r pkg("urlshorteneR")` offers URL expansion and analysis for Bit.ly, Goo.gl, and is.gd.
   `r pkg("longurl")` uses the longurl.org API to provide similar functionality.
 - `r github("hrbrmstr/gdns")` provides access to Google's secure HTTP-based DNS resolution service.